lastmile-ai/aiconfig/aiconfig-docs/docs/gradio-workbook.md

   - [requirements.txt](https://huggingface.co/spaces/lastmileai/gradio-workbook-template/blob/main/requirements.txt)

 ### 2. Design your Space
+Use the playground UI in your space to setup your models and prompts that you want on your space.

 - **Add a new cell with '+'.** Gradio Workbooks are made up cells.
 Each cell allows you to prompt a specific model.
 - **Select the model for your cell.** First, choose the [Hugging Face Task](#supported-models) for this cell.
 Then, click on the Cell Settings panel to select a model for that task.
 The model needs to available on the [Hugging Face Inference API](https://huggingface.co/docs/api-inference/index) - check the model card on Hugging Face.